Brucknem/old.brucknem.github.io/_posts/2021-02-11-making-about.markdown

 ---
 layout: post
-title:  "Writing an About page"
+title:  "Writing an About page!"
 date:   2021-02-12 15:36:00 +0100
 categories: Setup
 tags: about page
 pin: false
 ---

-# It's not easy
+# It's not easy!

 The first impression looks to be the most important one.
 Thats what the _About_ page is for.